 Coordinators are advised to make use of the extended essay exemplars available on the OCC.
 These can be found on the respective course page of the relevant subject and by scrolling down to the section entitled "Extended essay".
 For those subjects that do not have an OCC page, some exemplars can be found under "Diploma Programme core" on the "Extended essay" page.
-A selection of student-friendly annotated exemplars is available on the "Extended essay" page of the OCC in the box entitled "Student advisory exemplars - Extended Essays".
-These exemplars are annotated in a student-friendly way that includes best-practice tips as well as common omissions or errors.
-Exemplars will next be refreshed after the May 2018 examination session.
+As the nature of the extended essay task does not change, subject reports are not produced during each session unless new problems arise or new subjects are added.
+Subject reports will next be refreshed after the May 2018 examination session.